DibyaProkash/nic-dgl-104/docs/dgl104-2024wi/week-03.md

 ### [RECOMMENDED] OUTLINE YOUR PROGRAMMING PRACTICE ARTICLE
 I know that some of you have already started the task of outlining.
 Some of you may have started writing already as well.
 I do encourage everyone to write a brief outline to help direct your efforts.
 An outline can be as simple as a bulleted list of headings for your article, with sub-bullets describing some of the main ideas you'd like to write about.

-If you need help with this you can reach out to me, or ask on Slack.
+If you need help with this you can reach out to me, or ask on Mattermost.
 The NIC Library also provides many [excellent resources](https://library.nic.bc.ca/writingsupport) to support your writing activities.

 ### [REQUIRED] POST `AI2` PROJECT IDEA ON MATTERMOST
 You now have about three weeks to complete your `AI2` project.
 By this time, you should have at least an idea of the type of app you'd like to build.
-In order to ensure that you have a productive idea that isn't out of scope I'd like you to post a brief description on Slack.
+In order to ensure that you have a productive idea that isn't out of scope I'd like you to post a brief description on Mattermost.
 You can use the following as a template:

 > For the `AI2` project I'd like to build an app that does...
 Some features of my app include...
 The audience for my app is...

-Please write your Slack summary in complete sentences.
+Please write your Mattermost summary in complete sentences.
 Do your best to be complete in your description - identifying specific `AI2` components you'd like to use for your major features is a good strategy to help you achieve this.
 Additionally, feel free to comment and provide feedback on other students' ideas.

 ### [RECOMMENDED] OUTLINE YOUR `AI2` PROJECT
 The outline for your `AI2` project isn't as formal as the outline for your Programming Practice article, but is equally valuable.
 There are many potential strategies you can take to do some "outlining", including creating a bullet point list, or a mind map, or developing user stories.
 No matter which approach you choose, you'll find benefit in carefully considering your features and the components that you would like to use.

-If you need help with this you can reach out to me, or you can ask on Slack.
+If you need help with this you can reach out to me, or you can ask on Mattermost.

 ### [RECOMMENDED] FOLLOW-UP QUESTIONS AND REFLECTIONS
 1. How has refactoring helped you in past projects?